nodejs/node/deps/undici/src/README.md

 ## Specification Compliance

-This section documents parts of the HTTP/1.1 specification which Undici does not support or does not fully implement.
+This section documents parts of the HTTP/1.1 specification that Undici does not support or does not fully implement.

 ### Expect